-"Listen to me," said Esteban, the father.
-“I speak in the interests of all the village.
-The king and queen will order an inquiry and we must consider what we are going to say."
+"Listen to me," said Salvadore.
+"I speak in the interests of all the village.
+The king and queen will learn what happened here in Fuente.
+They are bound to send a judge to find out who is to blame.
+We must consider what we are going to say."

-"What is your advice?" said Frondosa, who had been freed in the storming of the castle.
+"What is your advice?" said Lonzo, who had been freed in the storming of the Commander's castle.

-“If necessary, we must die saying ‘Fuente Ovejuna killed the Commander’ and name no single person.
-Do you all agree?”
+"We must all say, 'Fuente killed the Commander' and name no single person."

 As predicted, King Ferdinand and Queen Isabella sent a judge to enact justice for the unexpected killing of the Commander and his men.
-But when the villagers were interrogated, even whipped, they did not say who killed the Commander, saying only: “Fuente Ovejuna did it."
+But when the villagers were interrogated, even whipped, they did not say who killed the Commander.
+All they said, one and all, was, "Fuente did it."

-The judge had no choice but to return to court with this report: “I came to Fuente Ovejuna, your Majesties, as you ordered, and set about my investigations.
-But I have not one word of proof.
+The judge had no choice but to return to court with this report.
+"I came to Fuente, your Majesties, as you ordered, and set about my investigations.
+I have not one word of proof.
 The whole village behaved in a most stubborn manner.
-Each and every one of them answered my questions as to who had killed the commander by saying, ' Fuente Ovejuna did it.’
+Each and every one of them answered my questions as to who had killed the Commander by saying, ' Fuente did it.'
+The very name of the town!
 I can assure you, my lord, that I exercised all the vigor the law allows me, but neither threats, pain nor promises had any success.
-The only judgement I can pronounce, therefore, is that you order the whole village to be executed - or that you forgive them.
+Therefore the only judgement I can recommend is that you order the entire village to be executed - or that you forgive all of them.
 They are all here to be questioned if you wish."

 King Ferdinand nodded.
 "Let them come in."

-And so all the men and women of Fuente Ovejuna crowded into the royal court.
+And so all the men and women of Fuente crowded into the royal court.

 "Are these the murderers?" said Queen Isabella, scanning the cluster of farmers and peasants gathering nervously before her.

-Laurencia’s father stepped forward.
-"Your Majesties, we are the people of Fuente Ovejuna who come to seek protection, and to serve you.
-We were bowed under by oppression, no longer regarded as human beings, treated as slaves who must suffer their bitter lot in silence.
+Camila's father stepped forward.
+"Your Majesties, we are the people of Fuente who come to seek protection, and to serve you.
+We were oppressed and subjected by the Commander, as if we were not villagers but slaves who must suffer in silence.
 Now we appeal to you for mercy so that we may restore our dignity and honor.
-The Commander's own tyranny was the cause of his death.
-He stole our lands and produce, he ravished our women, and he showed no mercy."
+The cause of the Commander's death was his own tyranny.
+He stole our lands and produce, he ravished our women, and he showed us no mercy."

-Esteban bowed low.
-"Your Majesties, we appeal to you for clemency.
+Salvadore bowed low.
+"Your Majesties, we appeal to you for mercy.
 You are our King and Queen.
-We already put your coat of arms on our town hall.”
+We already put your coat of arms in our marketplace."

-"I agree with you,” said the Queen.
-“Such enduring villagers will make fine soldiers for my armies to fight the Moors."
+"I agree," said Queen Isabella.
+"Such hardy villagers will make fine soldiers for our armies to fight the Moors."
 She opened her arms before the group.
-"We shall pardon you, and take the village under our direct protection.
+"We pardon you.
+Your village of Fuente is under our direct protection from now on.
 Be ready to be called upon to fight in service of the Spanish crown."

-And so the people of Fuente Ovejuna were forgiven by King Ferdinand and Queen Isabella.
-Overjoyed, they returned to their village to resume their lives.
+And so the people of Fuente were forgiven by King Ferdinand and Queen Isabella.
+Overjoyed, they returned to their village to go on with their lives.